kevinautin/pdfRAG/README.md

 # Text segmentation

-First, add the pdf document you want to query to `data/books`.
+First, add the pdf document you want to query to `pdf/` folder.

 To segment the text and create the vector embeddings, run `python create_database.py`